moorepants/anaconda-dee-config/README.md

 environment?

-> We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB limit for our exe installer on Windows.
+> We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB maximum for our exe installer on Windows.
 It is difficult to keep the installer under 2GB with even one additional environment if it includes the Anaconda distribution.
 Switching to only Conda Forge packages may allow us to reduce the installer size and thus support a limited number of additional environments.

-Why can't my package be installed with PyPi?
+Why can't my package be installed with PyPi/Cargo/NPM/CRAN?

-> We manage a monolithic installation of packages that come from a variety of languages (Python, C++, C, R, Julia, CUDA, etc.).
-Firstly, many of the packages cannot be installed from PyPi, as PyPi only hosts Python packages.
+> Software building and installing ranges from simple to extremely complex, even for a single package.
+This is further complicated by trying to have a mutually compatible set of hundreds or thousands of packages installed together.
+We manage a monolithic installation of packages that come from a variety of languages (Python, C++, C, R, Julia, CUDA, etc.).
+Firstly, many of the packages cannot be installed from a single languages' repository, e.g. PyPi only hosts Python packages.
 Secondly, it is quite difficult, if not impossible, to create a compatible set of packages if relying on PyPi (see https://pypackaging-native.github.io/ for detailed explanations).
+A tenable solution that does not require excessive amounts of time and complexity for this team is to rely on Conda Forge for solving these problems (with our help!).
 The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
-Conda Forge also hosts packages from all programming languages.
+Even though it may seem simple to install your package on your computer, it may not be so here.
+Every special case we add, costs us more time.
+So we default to Conda Forge packages with rare exceptions that depend on available volunteer time.
 This provides a minimal headache way to deliver a working software environments to our students.

 Why can't students `pip install` or `conda install` packages while on the computers?